cloud-bulldozer/cpt-dashboard/backend/app/services/crucible_readme.md

 ```

 If you make a `graph`, `data`, or `summary` query that doesn't translate
-to a unique metric, and don't select aggregation, you'll get a diagnostic
+to a unique metric descriptor ID, and don't select aggregation, you'll get a
-message identifying possible additional filters.
-For example, with
+diagnostic message identifying possible additional filters.
+For example,
-`type=sys` removed, that same query will show the available values for
-the `type` breakout name:
+you might see a message like this:

 ```
 {